Child Custody Lawyer in Rochester, NY

 Contact an Experienced Custody Lawyer in Rochester, NY

 You love your child more than life itself, and you want to spend ample time with him or her.
 The right child custody agreement will allow for this.
 The Cimino Law Firm has more than 22 years of experience with child custody cases.
 We have successfully mediated cases outside of court, just as we have fought for our clients inside the courtroom.

 When choosing a custody lawyer, it’s vital to understand their important role in your fight for a favorable custody order ruling whether you are seeking sole or joint custody.
 The Rochester child custody lawyer you choose should understand the sensitive nature of these proceedings and have the experience necessary to get the job done.

 The Cimino Law Firm is dedicated to providing that and more to our clients in the Rochester, NY area.
 Michelle Cimino Esq. has been serving the Rochester region for over 22 years and has used that experience to fight for her clients.
 She is dedicated to making these difficult family law issues as easy as possible for her clients from the initial consultation to the final child custody ruling.

 With two convenient locations in Webster and Rochester, NY, we are right around the corner and ready to help you.
 You don’t even need to stop by for your first appointment.
-Begin the process with a free phone consultation.
+Begin the process with a confidential phone consultation.
 After we go over your case, we will be ready to help you fight for child custody.